nixworks/public/news/2011/04/19/README.md

 ##### Fidel Castro
 ### [Fidel Castro resigns from the Cuban Communist Party's central committee, formalising his gradual retreat from the spotlight that started in 2006. ](/news/2011/04/19/fidel-castro-resigns-from-the-cuban-communist-party-s-central-committee-formalising-his-gradual-retreat-from-the-spotlight-that-started-in.md)
-_Context: Communist Party of Cuba, Fidel Castro, Cuba_
+_Context: Communist Party of Cuba, Cuba, Fidel Castro_

 ##### Michelle Obama
 ### [An error by an American air traffic controller leads to the plane carrying Michelle Obama of the United States to come two miles too close to another plane near Washington, D.C. ](/news/2011/04/19/an-error-by-an-american-air-traffic-controller-leads-to-the-plane-carrying-michelle-obama-of-the-united-states-to-come-two-miles-too-close-t.md)